-In New Jersey, a person is guilty of drunk driving if he/she operates a motor vehicle with a blood alcohol concentration (BAC) of .08% or greater.
+In New Jersey DWI laws are very strict.
+A person is guilty of drunk driving if he/she operates a motor vehicle with a blood alcohol concentration (BAC) of .08% or greater.
 BAC refers to the amount of alcohol in your blood.
 While the state has set the minimum intoxication level at .08%, readers should know that New Jersey can still convict of drunk driving if the prosecution can establish your consumption of alcohol negatively impacted your ability to operate a motor vehicle safely within a state.
 This article, however, focuses on a BAC of .08% or higher along with any DWI offense derived from the ingestion or consumption of narcotic, hallucinogenic, or habit producing drug.

-New Jersey law specifies that upon conviction for a DWI where the BAC is .08% or higher, but less than .10%, the offender is subject to a fine of $250.00 – $400.00, a maximum of 30 days in prison, a minimum 3 month license suspension, a minimum of 12 hours at an intoxicated driver resource center, and an automobile insurance surcharge of $1,000.00 for 3 years.
+New Jersey DWI laws specify that upon conviction for a DWI where the BAC is .08% or higher, but less than .10%, the offender is subject to a fine of $250.00 – $400.00, a maximum of 30 days in prison, a minimum 3 month license suspension, a minimum of 12 hours at an intoxicated driver resource center, and an automobile insurance surcharge of $1,000.00 for 3 years.
 (See P.L.
 2003, chapter 314).

 If an individual is convicted of DUI with a BAC of .10% or higher, or the prosecution can establish that the person was under the influence of an illegal drug the person is subject to a fine of $300.00 – $500.00, a maximum of up to 30 days in jail, a minimum license suspension of 7 months, a minimum of 12 hours at an intoxicated drivers resource center, and an automobile insurance surcharge of $1,000.00.
 In cases where a BAC is .15% or higher, a person is subject to all of those penalties in addition to an ignition interlock device for a period of 6 months – 1 year after license restoration.